jessicalynnhoughton/wyscout-player-embeddings/README.md

 #### Primary Objective: Can player positions (goalie, defender, midfielder, forward) be accurately determined solely by the extracted player embeddings from the model?
 This objective will be approached through three methods:
 1. Training a simple logistic regression on player embeddings to predict player position
-2. Visualizing player embeddings and positions in both 2D and 3D using TSNE dimensional reduction.
+2. Visualizing player embeddings and positions in both 2D and 3D using TSNE dimensionality reduction
-3. Identifying the most numerically similar players to those of interest through PCA dimensional reduction and Euclidean/Manhattan distance metrics.
+3. Identifying the most numerically similar players to those of interest through PCA dimensionality reduction and Euclidean/Manhattan distance metrics

 ## Files
 ### data_formatting.py
 This file preprocesses all game, player, and event data for the entire Wyscout dataset in the "processed" folder from [koenvo's wyscout-soccer-match-event-dataset](https://github.com/koenvo/wyscout-soccer-match-event-dataset).
-Once run, all games are stored in the processed_games folder with the data necessary to run the model.
+Once run, all games are stored in the processed_games folder with the data necessary to run the model
 ### models.ipynb
-This file prepares the data for input into the LSTM and proceeds to train, save, and evaluate the LSTM model.
+This file prepares the data for input into the LSTM and proceeds to train, save, and evaluate the LSTM model
 ### embeddings.ipynb
-This file extracts the player embeddings from the trained LSTM model and evaluates the embeddings using logistic regression, TSNE visualization, and PCA minimum distance analysis.
+This file extracts the player embeddings from the trained LSTM model and evaluates the embeddings using logistic regression, TSNE visualization, and PCA minimum distance analysis